-Your child has had a mild cold for the past day or two, then around bedtime, you hear it starting.
+Your child has had a mild cold for the past day or two, and then around bedtime, you hear it starting.
 That barky, raspy cough that sounds like a seal asking for his next meal.
 If you have heard a “croupy” cough before, there’s no mistaking it.
-If you child has never had croup, it can be a frightening experience.
+If your child has never had croup, it can be a frightening experience.
 Here is a quick lesson on croup to help you get through the night.

-Because the doctor can’t treat croup over the phone, most cases of croup do not require an urgent page to your doctor.
+Because the doctor can’t treat croup over the phone, most croup cases do not require an urgent page to your doctor.
 Follow the treatment plan below.
 The instructions will tell you how to assess if your child is improving and doesn’t require urgent medical attention or if your child is not doing well and when to go to the ER.
 If your child is stable through the night, be sure to call your doctor’s office in the morning.

 Croup is a viral infection that affects mostly younger children (under 5-6).
 It causes swelling in the child’s vocal cords, which is what causes the barky cough.
 The vocal cords are already the narrowest part of the air passages, and any swelling from infection may narrow the airway enough to obstruct breathing.
 Croup usually lasts 5-6 days and is worse at night.
 The symptoms tend to peak on the second or third night.
-Croup may begin without warning when child suddenly sits up in bed with a barking cough.
+Croup may begin without warning when a child suddenly sits up in bed with a barking cough.
 Or it may begin as a cold that gradually escalates into a croupy cough.
 The main concern for parents is to recognize when croup is serious and when it is not.

-- Barky cough: A child will sometimes awaken from sleep with a croupy cough, and it can be frightening, for child and parent.
+- Barky cough: A child will sometimes awaken from sleep with a croupy cough, and it can be frightening for child and parent.

-- Hoarse voice.
-This is also from the swelling of the voice box.
+- Hoarse voice: This is also from the swelling of the voice box.

 - Stridor: This is the most concerning symptom of croup.
 Stridor is a harsh, raspy, whooping, gasping sound when your child breathes in.

 Calm your child.
 Croup can be frightening for your child.
 Crying will make the stridor sound much worse.
-It is important to keep your child relaxed by cuddling and staying calm yourself.
+It is important to keep your child relaxed by cuddling and staying calm.
 Sit baby upright in your lap, play soft music, sing lullabies, read a story.
 If breastfeeding, offer the great pacifier.

 Steam up the bathroom.
-Humidity helps clear child’s breathing passages.
+Humidity helps clear a child’s breathing passages.
 Turn on the hot shower in your bathroom and close the door.
 While keeping your child calm, sit with them on your lap in the steamy bathroom.
 You should see some improvement in about ten minutes.

 Treat the fever.
 Using Acetaminophen or Ibuprofen.
 Click on each for dosing help.

 After trying the preceding treatment, assess in which direction your child is going.
 If indrawing and stridor is lessening, color is returning to child’s pale cheeks, or he initiates some interaction or wants to drift off to sleep (though still breathing noisily), continue with the steam and a watchful eye and ear.
-If you feel your child is getting worse despite the above treatments go straight to the Emergency Room.
-Your doctor won’t be able to treat this over the phone, so it may be best to go to the ER instead of paging your doctor and waiting for a call back.
+If you feel your child is getting worse despite the above treatments, go straight to the Emergency Room.
+Your doctor won’t be able to treat this over the phone, so it may be best to go to the ER instead of paging your doctor and waiting for a callback.

-Watch for the following emergency signs, and if any of them occur take baby directly to the nearest Emergency Room.
+Watch for the following emergency signs, and if any of them occur, take baby directly to the nearest Emergency Room.

 - Your child becomes paler.